Ham, London: In popular culture

 The 2014 television film The Boy in the Dress, based on the novel by David Walliams, was largely filmed in Ham.
-For example, the local newspaper-shop used in the film is opposite St Richard's Church, Ham, and other scenes were filmed at Grey Court School.
+For example, the local newsagent's shop used in the film is opposite St Richard's Church, Ham, and other scenes were filmed at Grey Court School.

 Scenes from the 2016 film Now You See Me 2 were also filmed in Ham.